jeffersonmwatati/E-commerce-Sales-Analysis-Hackathon/README.md

 I designed this hackathon to empower my university learners with hands-on experience in data analysis using tools like Excel, SQL, Python, and Power BI.
 Learners will analyze an E-commerce Sales and Customer Insights Dataset to uncover trends, answer key business questions, and create actionable insights.

 ## Introduction
+The dataset provides information on sales, customer demographics, and order details.
+It comprises 12 columns: CustomerID, Gender, Region, Age, ProductName, Category, UnitPrice, Quantity, TotalPrice, ShippingFee, ShippingStatus, and OrderDate.
+Your task is to analyze this dataset, answer the provided questions, and uncover additional insights.

+Dataset source: E-commerce Sales Analysis Hackathon.

 **Hackathon Questions**<br/>
 ***Sales Analysis***<br/>